willem4130/b0t/README.md

 If you've read this far, you're probably thinking "this sounds too good to be true."

 Fair.
 Here's the catch: it's early.
 Bugs exist.
 Some integrations need polish.
-The AI sometimes generates workflows that need tweaking.
+Claude Code sometimes generates workflows that need tweaking.
 It's not as plug-and-play as Zapier (yet).

 But here's what it **is**: a fundamentally different way to think about automation.
 One where you describe intent and the computer figures out implementation.
 Where you don't need to learn a visual editor or memorize API docs.